kirkster96/atomic-nearest-neighbors/README.md

 Currently, this program only supports POSCARS that are in "Direct" mode.
 Learn more about the POSCAR file format here: https://www.vasp.at/wiki/index.php/POSCAR

 ## To use this program:
-1. Place the application in a folder containing POSCAR files.
+1. Place the application (Release/dopingApp.exe) in a folder containing POSCAR files.
 2. Open the folder using Windows PowerShell. (view the folder and shift +  right-click to open PowerShell window in that folder)
-3. type ./
+3. Type ./dopingApp [REPLACE WITH POSCAR FILE NAME]
+4. Follow the on-screen prompts to run the program.